Volume 15, Issue 6 (Nov & Dec 2025) J Research Health 2025, 15(6): 603-614 | Back to browse issues page

 Send citation to:

-Bagheri Sheykhangafshe F, Savabi Niri V, Azizrousta S, Allahzade M, Farahani H. The Efficacy of Acceptance and Commitment Therapy on Internalized Shame, Fear of Success, and Anxiety Sensitivity of Nursing Students with Imposter Phenomenon: A Quasi-experimental Study.
-J Research Health 2025; 15 (6)
+Bagheri Sheykhangafshe F, Savabi Niri V, Azizrousta S, Allahzade M, Farahani H. The Efficacy of Acceptance and Commitment Therapy on Internalized Shame, Fear of Success, and Anxiety Sensitivity in Nursing With Imposter.
+J Research Health 2025; 15 (6) :603-614

 URL: http://jrh.gmu.ac.ir/article-1-2716-en.html

-1- Psychology, Faculty of Humanities, Tarbiat Modares University, Tehran, Iran , farzinbagheri73@gmail.com
+1- Department of Psychology, Faculty of Humanities, Tarbiat Modares University, Tehran, Iran. , farzinbagheri73@gmail.com

-Background: Imposter Phenomenon (IP), marked by self-doubt and fear of exposure, is common among high-achieving individuals, including nursing students facing academic and clinical pressures.
+Background: Imposter phenomenon (IP), marked by self-doubt and fear of exposure, is common among high-achieving individuals, including nursing students facing academic and clinical pressures.
 These challenges heighten shame, fear of success, and anxiety sensitivity, harming mental health and performance.
-Acceptance and Commitment Therapy (ACT), focusing on psychological flexibility, is a promising intervention.
-This study evaluates the ACT’s effectiveness in reducing these patterns in nursing students with IP.
+Acceptance and commitment therapy (ACT), focusing on psychological flexibility, is a promising intervention.
+This study evaluated the ACT’s effectiveness in reducing these patterns in nursing students with IP.

 Type of Study: Orginal Article | Subject: ● Psychosocial Health